Important update (05/01/21): The government has now announced a new national lockdown, and as a result the tiers system is no longer in use.

-Is childcare allowed in tier 2, and tier 3?
+Is childcare allowed in tier 2, tier 3 & tier 4?

 In general, yes.
 Regardless of what tier your area is in, the government has confirmed that childcare is an essential service and therefore is exempt from the restrictions that have been placed on other types of businesses and households.
 Even in areas where household mixing is not otherwise allowed, “you can continue to use early years and childcare settings, including childminders, after-school clubs and nannies.”

 However, if you or anyone in your household has Covid symptoms or has been told to self-isolate, you must not mix households even for childcare.